darktable-org/dtdocs/content/install/_index.md

 From there, you can continue to work just as before.
 Ansel can be installed alongside darktable.

 {{< danger >}}
-darktable and Ansel can store the images editing histories in [XMP sidecar files](./overview/sidecar-files/sidecar.md).
-Since they use the same XMP tags, the last application to have opened the image will set its own history within the XMP.
-This is not a real issue for darktable 4.0 and Ansel 0.0 since their [pixel pipelines](./views/darkroom/pixelpipe/_index.md) are compatible, but the compatibility will be broken in the future.
+darktable and Ansel can store the images editing histories in [XMP sidecar files](./overview/sidecar-files/sidecar.md) when the option is enabled.
+Since they both use the same XMP tags, the last application to have opened the image will overwrite its own history within the XMP.
+This is not a real issue for darktable 4.0 and Ansel 0.0 since their [pixel pipelines](./views/darkroom/pixelpipe/_index.md) are compatible, but the compatibility is broken between Ansel and darktable 4.2.

-Both applications load the editing histories in priority from their database and can crawl the image folders to detect if the XMP edits are more recent than the database ones.
+However, both applications load the editing histories first from their database.
+Then, if the _look for updated xmp files on startup_ is [enabled in the preferences](../preferences-settings/storage#xmp), they can crawl the image folders to detect if the XMP edits are more recent than the database ones.
 In that case, they will prompt a window asking if the files should be synchronized and in which direction.
-Never synchronize from XMP to database if you use both applications.
+Never synchronize from XMP to database if you use both applications on the same files.
 {{</ danger >}}